whitneyburton/portfolios/students/1608-back/alene-schlereth/ali-schlereth-Mod4.md

 As always, Nick has been a great contributor to Pahlk Posse.
 He is reliably present to the group and willing to share of his ideas and energy.
 He showed great leadership this inning, leading a technical spike on Leaflet as well as a networking/mentor spike with Horace where he lead a great conversation.
 He took the time to do outside background work to make the session a success during wk5 which is never easy.
 Thanks Nick!

 to Ben:
 Ben was a great partner.
 Coming in to Quantified Self, he was eager to learn all about JavaScript.
 We quickly hit an onboarding pattern of setting out a prototype (not the JS kind) and then he recreated it to help himself solidify the knowledge.
 Ben was determined to find solutions and a diligent worker.
 I think he would benefit from giving himself a bit more time to figure things out before seeking outside help.
 He was a great collaborator who listened as much as he spoke.
 Ben made for a great learning partner!

+to Brad:
+Brad was a great team member, especially for a four week project.
+I enjoyed diving into building universal search functionality together and was impressed with your research skills while we were trying to figure out SAML.
+Thanks for being a great collaborator with dedication.

+to Joey:
+Joey was a great team member throughout our 5 week project span.
+I enjoyed collaborating and learning new tricks.
+It helped work flow and team dynamics a great deal to split apart functionality and know that we could rely on each other to produce quality.
+Thanks!

 ### Being a Community Member